These corndogs bites are a fun take on the classic corndog! They are easy for toddlers to eat with the same, great corndog taste!

 • Pour the batter into a mini muffin pan about ¾ of the way full.

 • Slice the hotdogs into small coins and place one piece at the center of each muffin.
+Slice the hotdogs into small coins and place one piece at the center of each muffin.
+Alternatively, you may also finely dice the hotdogs and fold them into the batter.

 Notes

 • *Please be sure to quarter these muffins for children under the age of 4.
 Coined hotdogs as is are a choking hazard and should be modified.
-Alternatively, you can chop the hotdogs up into small peices and fold them into the batter beforehand.
+Alternatively, you can chop the hotdogs up into small pieces and fold them into the batter beforehand.

 • Omit the hotdogs completely for normal corn muffins!

-• This recipe makes 20 mini muffins.
+• This recipe makes 24 mini muffins.
 You may make regular-sized muffins by adding a few more minutes to the total bake time.

 • I like to use a silicone muffin pan to bake these muffins as they pop out easily without any sticking.
-If using a regular mini muffin pan, be sure to coat with a cooking spray beforehand.
+If using a regular mini muffin pan, be sure to coat it with a cooking spray beforehand.

 Nutrition